dyno-might/dyno-might.github.io/_posts/2023-07-17-aspartame-brouhaha.md

 5. Aspartame is so safe that it's dumb to talk about it.

-Category 1 would place aspartame in the same category as alcohol.
+Position 1 would place aspartame in the same category as alcohol.
 No one claims #1.
 No one claims #2.
 No one claims #3.
 The scope of debate is somewhere between #4 and #5.

 ## Things everyone agrees on